I believe in keeping things simple. If I'm out and I need to quickly jot a note using my smartphone it is generally for one of two purposes:

 Each time you go to the office, shops, library, or whatever other common locations you are now using for organising to do items, quickly skim the page of your notebook to see what other things you can get done while you’re there.

+Once a week have a quick skim of all the locations in your notebook, to see if anything urgent should be planned for in your calendar.
 Also have a quick look through the next fortnight of your calendar, to see if anything needs to go in your to do tracker (eg. a birthday party coming up, so add "buy present for Greg's party" to the shops page).

 While this article has mainly focused on paper work you can just as easily organise your email inbox, text messages and more by asking the questions “Why?”, “Where?” and “When”, then adding things into your to do tracker or calendar.